HappyLego214/contextual-alt_text/README.md

 - 🧠 **Context Summarization** using NLP models
 - 🔗 **Image-Context Fusion** OpenAI Integration
 - 🧾 **Generate high-quality**, contextual alt-text for accessibility
+- 😛 **Aggregated Dataset**, comprised of 1000 images, text, and alt-text

 ---
 ## Evaluation Dataset

+Composed of 1000 items with each item containing full article text, related image header, and alt-text of the image.
+All collected via New York Times API (and web scraped).

+To be uploaded

 ---